sumitsarraf/sumitsarraf/README.md

 Hi 👋, I'm Sumit!
 Yet another web developer from Bangalore.
-For many years, I have squeezed my programming into any free time.
+From long time, I have squeezed my programming into any free time.
 A lazy developer 😴 I code more to write less code.

 * working on numerous javascript-based projects at the moment with a variety of frameworks, especially Angular
 * Learning Python and more technologies